Angel Flight of British Columbia is committed to ensuring that all protocols relevant to COVID-19 are strictly adhered too.

 In Victoria we fly from the Victoria Flying Club at 101-1852 Canso Rd, North Saanich and in Vancouver we fly into the South Terminal at the Vancouver International Airport.
 Please refer to the Where We Fly tab for the regional airports we fly into.

 The Request for Flight form and a signed Waiver must be completed prior to final flight arrangements.

 Our Director of Client Services, Darlene Orr will assist you in completing these.

 Jeff Morris, CEO and President of Angel Flight will make the final determination of pilots, flight times and conditions.

-We fly fully ambulatory cancer patients, children and their parents to treatment centres on Vancouver Island and the lower mainland.
+We fly fully ambulatory cancer patients including children with any non-communicable illness accompanied by a parent to treatment centres on Vancouver Island and the lower mainland.
 As our aircraft are small, passengers must be able to climb onto the wing of the plane and then down into the cockpit with little or no assistance.
 We DO NOT provide flights for any person who is wheelchair dependent, has a communicable illness or who requires medical assistance in flight.
 Passengers must limit the amount/weight of their luggage and are asked to use soft "duffle like" bags.
 In most cases walkers and stroller will not fit into our planes.
 Passengers must wear closed-toe shoes (no sandals).
 Ladies are requested to wear pants.

 Please read below for important information for requesting a flight